intrinio/javascript-sdk/docs/CompanyApi.md

-  'type': "type_example", // String | Only of the given type 'startDate': new Date("2013-10-20"), // Date | Only on or after the given date 'endDate': new Date("2013-10-20"), // Date | Only on or after the given date 'nextPage': "nextPage_example" // String | Gets the next page of data from a previous API call };
+  'type': "type_example", // String | Only of the given type 'startDate': new Date("2013-10-20"), // Date | Only on or after the given date 'endDate': new Date("2013-10-20"), // Date | Only on or after the given date 'nextPage': "" // String | Gets the next page of data from a previous API call };

 company_api.filterCompanyFundamentals(identifier, opts).then(function(data) {